FCS 340 - Marriage and Family Relations » Spring 2019 » Chapter 9 Exam

 Question #19

-What is the main difference between Latinos and their African American counterparts?
+Which of the following is true of the differences between Latinos and their African American counterparts?

 C. The Latino population is on average a much older population compared to their African American counterparts.